naebrae/bash_ca/README.md

 ### 1.1. mkrootca

-Creates a cacerts folder with the CA certificate 'Local Lab Root' (root_ca.crt).
+Creates a cacerts folder with the CA certificate 'Home Lab Root' (root_ca.crt).

 The certificate created replicates DigiCert certificates in terms of extensions or attributes.
 This is so that testing using these certificate models certificates used in production.

 ### 1.2. mkfullca

-Creates a cacerts folder with the CA certificate 'Local Lab Full CA' (full_ca.crt).
+Creates a cacerts folder with the CA certificate 'Home Lab Full CA' (full_ca.crt).
 The certificate is signed with the root_ca certificate so mkrootca has to be run first.

 The certificate created replicate DigiCert certificates in terms of extensions or attributes.
 This is so that testing using these certificate models certificates used in production.

 ### 1.3. mkpartca

-Creates a cacerts folder with the CA certificate 'Local Lab Partial CA' (partial_ca.crt).
+Creates a cacerts folder with the CA certificate 'Home Lab Partial CA' (partial_ca.crt).
 The certificate is signed with the root_ca certificate so mkrootca has to be run first.

 The certificates created replicate DigiCert certificates in terms of extensions or attributes.
 This is so that testing using these certificate models certificates used in production.

 ### 1.4. mkwinca

-Creates the options CA 'Local Lab Windows CA' (win_ca.crt).
+Creates the options CA 'Home Lab Windows CA' (win_ca.crt).
 Only run once if needed.

 The certificates created replicate Microsoft ADCS certificates in terms of extensions or attributes.
 This is so that testing using these certificate models certificates used in production.
 ```